 Peanut butter, almond butter, or even cashew butter work well.
 Just make sure it's at room temperature for easy mixing.

 Yes!
-These healthy brownies are vegan-friendly, perfect for those following a plant-based diet.
+These healthy brownies are egg-free, dairy-free and vegan-friendly, perfect for those following a plant-based diet.

 These sweet potato brownies have a fudgy texture, thanks to the mashed sweet potatoes and nut butter.
 They're rich, moist, and oh-so-chocolatey!